-- Run a introductory offer on gift cards.
+- Run an introductory offer on gift cards.

 - Train your staff to up-sell gift cards to dine-in customers.

 - Advertise gift cards on your website and through email marketing.
-You could also have a pop-up intimating customer about the gift cards on your order online platform.
+You could also have a pop-up intimating customers about the gift cards on your order online platform.

 Partner With The Community

 The holiday season is a great time to collaborate with local businesses.
 Come up with a value proposition that will be appealing to your customers as well as your partner’s customers.
 Identify strategic partners with whom you can work to execute co-marketing activities.
 Takes look at the following examples;

 - If you are procuring fresh ingredients from a local farmers market.
 You could promote the market’s products to your customers and in exchange, the local market could promote your restaurant to its customers.